-- By Hady AmrHady Amr served in the Obama administration from 2010 to 2017 as deputy assistant administrator for the Middle East and as deputy special envoy for Israeli-Palestinian negotiations.
-He tweets at @HadyAmr., Scott LasenskyScott Lasensky served in the Obama administration from 2011 to 2017 as a senior advisor to Ambassadors Susan Rice, Samantha Power, and Daniel Shapiro.
+- By Hady AmrHady Amr served in the Obama administration from 2010 to 2017 as deputy assistant administrator for the Middle East at USAID and as deputy special envoy for Israeli-Palestinian negotiations.
+He is currently a nonresident senior fellow at the Brookings Institution.
+Follow him on Twitter: @HadyAmr., Scott LasenskyScott Lasensky served in the Obama administration from 2011 to 2017 as a senior advisor to Ambassadors Susan Rice, Samantha Power, and Daniel Shapiro.
 He is currently a visiting fellow at Israel’s Institute of National Security Studies.

 As President Donald Trump works to fill the United States government with his appointees, it will take many months for these new initiates to find their sea legs.
 Given how few Republican alumni are returning — another sign of rough seas ahead — it may take even longer, as anyone without federal experience faces a steep and daunting learning curve.